-'The Den' is the base for our Nurture Group and it can be found in the annex just off the year four classroom.
+'The Den' is the base for our Nurture Group and it can be found in the annex just off the Year One classroom.

 Nurturing is about encouraging the development of a child in a safe, predictable environment and with a consistent routine.
 This allows are pupils to be make better progress and to be more successful.
 Through work within 'The Den' pupils understand our schools rule better and can help others to understand them too.